MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/call-notifications.md

 ---
 title: Incoming call notifications
-description: Learn about incoming notification protocol to convert the call to Microsoft Graph, reirects for region affinity, and authenticate the callback. ms.topic: conceptual ms.localizationpriority: medium ms.date: 04/02/2019
+description: Learn about incoming notification protocol to convert the call from legacy to Graph format, redirects for region affinity and authenticate the callback. ms.topic: conceptual ms.localizationpriority: medium ms.date: 04/02/2019